divyuk/shopping-cart/README.md

 # Shopping Cart App

 App built on reactjs with custom hooks.
+It demonstrates the shopping cart.